Q: Can I register my child if s/he has never taken piano lessons before?

 Q: Can I register for just one semester?

 A: Yes - registration is on a semester-by-semester basis, so you only need to commit to one semester at a time.
-However, do keep in mind the program consists of 4 levels (A - D), and each level takes 1 semester (spring or
+However, do keep in mind the program consists of 4 levels (A - D), and each level takes 1 semester to

 Q: What ages do you teach?

-A: I am currently only offering classes to children in Kindergarten (spring start only) through 2nd Grade.
-(Children who begin the program as a 2nd Grader can continue taking classes through 3rd Grade, when they complete the program.)
+A: Children can begin the program when in Kindergarten, 1st Grade, and 2nd Grade.
+Children who begin the program can continue taking classes until they complete the program.
 It is possible classes for other grades could be added in the future - join the Mailing List to be kept in the loop about class offerings.

-Q: How many pianos are in the studio?
+Q: How many kids are in a class?

 Q: Why should my child take group lessons instead of private lessons?

 A: So many reasons!
 Group lessons are an excellent entry point for young children to build foundational skills prior to private instruction because they are: 1) simply more FUN than private lessons!
-Students learn through various games which are way more fun to play as a group as opposed to one-on-one with a teacher; 2) INSPIRING.
-Group lessons motivate children to focus and do their best as they work toward a common goal together as an ensemble - a team - during group play; 3) more AFFORDABLE than private lessons; 4) a SOCIAL and COMMUNITY-BUILDING experience.
+Students learn through various games which are way more fun to play as a group as opposed to only one-on-one with a teacher; 2) MOTIVATING.
+Group lessons motivate children to focus and do their best as they have to play together and for one another; 3) more AFFORDABLE than private lessons; 4) a SOCIAL and COMMUNITY-BUILDING experience.
+Classes are very interactive and students play games with each other.

 Q: Do you offer a trial class?

 A: Yes.
-I hold several trial classes prior to the start of a new semester.
+I hold a trial class (for the time being, on Zoom) prior to the start of a new semester.
 The link to sign up can be found on the home page.
 If the link isn't there, it means a trial class is not currently scheduled...In which case - sign up for the mailing list to be notified of future ones and other info!

 Q: Is there a discount for siblings?